 - The project employed emerging CALD and professional artists from Melbourne’s west and presented original artworks that celebrated the collective creativity of the region.

 - Big West Festival leveraged HMSTrust’s grant to secure triennial funding from the Australia Council, Wyndham City Council and The R.E.
 Ross Trust to roll out the program in Wyndham, Brimbank, Melton South and Braybook.

-- The flexible and replicable model draws on existing community skills and cultural assets.
+- The flexible and replicable model drew on existing community skills and cultural assets.